Types of Identity Theft

 In the case of new accounts created in your name, you may not receive a bill or statement.
 Placing a security freeze or a one-year initial fraud alert on your credit reports may help prevent access to open new accounts.
 Visit our security freeze page to learn how to place a security freeze on your Equifax credit report.

 In addition, check your credit reports from each of the three nationwide credit bureaus – Equifax, Experian, and TransUnion – for any accounts you don’t recognize.
 You’re entitled to a free copy of your credit report from each bureau once a year through www.annualcreditreport.com.
-You can also create a myEquifax account to get two free Equifax credit reports each year.
+You can also create a myEquifax account to get six free Equifax credit reports each year.
 In addition, you can click "Get my free credit score" on your myEquifax dashboard to enroll in Equifax Core Credit™ for a free monthly Equifax credit report.
 (You'll also get a free monthly VantageScore® 3.0 credit score, based on Equifax data.
 A VantageScore is one of many types of credit scores.)